Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/Us1010/readme.md

 -**BR7**: When the recruitment process ends(when the last phase is closed) the job opening becomes inactive.

+-**BR8**: When we rolback a phase, it closes the phase that was open and the previous phase is put in progress/active.

 ### Interaction between User and System

 -**Interaction1**: The user selects the option to open/close a phase